 8. Discussion

-This dissertation project has analyzed the autistic adults’ health field in Israel using mixed method approach for two reasons.
-First, to improve the lives of all autistic adults in Israel which are, as my research argue, an underserved marginalized social group that is diverse and includes discriminated sub-groups within it; and second, to better understand the manifestations of health inequalities and the mechanisms that contribute to its creation.
-To achieve this aims I have employed three theoretical frameworks that communicate with inequalities.
-From public health literature the social determinants of health framework (SDH; Solar & Irwin, 2010), from disability studies the social model of disability (SMD; Barnes, 2020), and from sociology intersectionality (Dhamoon & Hankivsky, 2011).
+Using a mixed method approach, this dissertation analyzed the field of autistic adult health in Israel for two important reasons.
+First, it may contribute towards improving the lives of all autistic adults in Israel who are, as my research argues, a diverse, underserved marginalized social group which includes several discriminated sub-groups within it.
+Secondly, this study may contribute to our understanding of the manifestations of health inequalities and the mechanisms that contribute to their formation.
+To achieve these aims, I applied three theoretical frameworks that lend themselves well to a discussion of health inequalities: from public health literature – the social determinants of health framework (SDH) (Solar & Irwin, 2010); from disability studies – the social model of disability (SMD) (Barnes, 2020), and, from sociology – the concept of intersectionality (Dhamoon & Hankivsky, 2011).

-Being the first study that explored autistic adults’ health in Israel my findings first and foremost contribute to the gradually expanding, yet still limited, autistic adults research field (Nicolaidis, 2019; Kirby & McDonald, 2021).
-In addition, it provides a novel perspective on inequalities between autistic adults which were also hardly explored in the scientific literature (Bishop-Fitzpatrick & Kind, 2017; Singh & Bunyak, 2019), and it offers new insights on autism organizations operation in Israel that complement the existing literature (A. Raz et al., 2018; Rimon-Zarfaty et al., 2020).
-Nevertheless, beyond exposing the autistic adults’ health field in Israel my research provides a distinct analytical approach that I argue should be adopted within the autism field, within SDH field, within HSMs field, and regarding to health inequalities.
-As such this research contribution is also theoretical.
-Finally, conducting the first participatory health research with autistic adults in Israel allowed me additional methodological insights that have broader implication to participatory and health research.
+Being the first study to explore autistic adult health in Israel, my findings, first and foremost, contribute to the gradually expanding, yet still limited, field of autistic adults research (Kirby & McDonald, 2021; Nicolaidis, 2019).
+In addition, the study provides a novel perspective on inequalities between autistic adults, which have received scant attention in the scientific literature (Bishop-Fitzpatrick & Kind, 2017; Singh & Bunyak, 2019), while offering new insights on the operations of autism organizations in Israel that complement the existing literature (Raz et al., 2018; Rimon-Zarfaty et al., 2020).
+Moreover, beyond contributing to the field of autistic adult health in Israel, my research provides a distinct analytical approach that, I argue, should be adopted within the fields of autism, SDH, and HSMs, and regarding health inequalities.
+As such, the contribution of this research is also theoretical.
+Finally, conducting the first participatory health study with autistic adults in Israel, I was able to formulate additional methodological insights that have broader implications for participatory and health research.

-Following these three contribution domains the closing chapter is constructed as follows.
-The first section depicts my empirical contribution to the investigated fields of knowledge.
-The second section portrays my main theoretical contribution to health inequalities research.
-This is followed by a model that portrays the analytical perception I adopted to the field, that I believe could further enhance our understanding of inequalities.
-Next, the methodological insights are discussed.
-And I finish this chapter by portraying the research limitation and some closing remarks.
+In line with the three domains to which this study has contributed, the closing chapter is organized as follows.
+The first section describes my empirical contribution to the investigated fields of knowledge.
+The second section reviews my main theoretical contribution to health inequalities research.
+This is complemented by a model that portrays the analytical approach I adopted, which, I believe, could be applied more broadly to further enhance our understanding of health inequalities.
+The methodological insights of this study are then discussed.
+I conclude this chapter by discussing the limitations of this study and providing some closing remarks.
 The next chapter details the policy implications of my findings.

 8.1.
 Empirical findings summary

-This section discusses the research empirical contribution to the scientific literature.
-I will present the additive value of my findings and discuss their contribution and implication.
+This section discusses the empirical contributions of this study to the scientific literature.
+I present the value of my findings and discuss their contributions and implications.

 8.1.1.
-Autistic adults’ accessibility barriers to healthcare services
+Accessibility barriers to healthcare services faced by autistic adults